CO2 Monitoring Platform

-An offshore carbon capture and storage monitoring, measurement, verification, and response solution to support long-term integrity of carbon capture and storage developments.
+We are experts in the development of sophisticated offshore carbon capture and CO2 monitoring platforms, as well as measurement, verification, and response solutions designed to support long-term integrity of carbon capture and storage developments.

 DOWNLOAD BROCHURE

-Offshore carbon capture and storage is an important technology that will be essential for supporting our global transition to net zero.
+Offshore carbon capture, storage and monitoring constitute vital technologies that will be essential for supporting our global transition to net zero.
 Critical to the success of offshore carbon capture and storage will be the ability to guarantee the performance of the storage formation, and to prevent leakage back into the water column.

-• Provides early indicators of potential leakage, supporting proactive mitigation measures to be implemented
+• Early indication of potential leakage, supporting proactive mitigation measures to be implemented

 • Detection of leakage and its source, supporting early reactive repairs to be implemented

-• Provides long-term monitoring throughout the entire CO2 storage reservoir, for the lifetime of the facility
+• Long-term monitoring throughout the entire CO2 storage reservoir, for the lifetime of the facility

 • A varied range of sensors that require power, telemetry, and data transmission between the seabed and surface